 eligibility

-As a Registered Provider we provide people who are unable to afford to buy or rent housing on the open market to have access to accommodation via our own services.
+As a Registered Provider, we provide access to quality affordable housing to those who are unable to afford to buy or rent on the open market.

-If you are a prospective tenant for affordable rent in London and you require support then Square Roots will take those needs into account and provide the support via our own services or other agencies if required.
+If you are applying for an affordable rent home in London and require additional support, Square Roots will take your needs into account and provide assistance either directly or through partner agencies.

-Eligibility criteria may vary between Local Authorities so please check with the relevant one in the area you are looking at, but we have listed criteria as a general guidance:
+Eligibility criteria may vary between Local Authorities, so we recommend checking the requirements for the area you are interested in.
+However, the following criteria are provided as general guidance:

-• Have the right to rent – this is proven through possession of British/ EU/EEA Citizenship or a valid UK residency visa.
+You must have the right to rent – this is proven through possession of a British/ EU/EEA Citizenship or a valid UK residency visa.

-• Have no history of bankruptcy, county court judgements (CCJs) or Individual Voluntary Agreements (IVAs) (at least in the last 6 years)
+You must have no history of bankruptcy, county court judgements (CCJs) or Individual Voluntary Agreements (IVAs) (at least in the last 6 years).

 FAQs